 It is worth keeping an eye on the official Covent Garden market website (see link below), for other market events that might take place throughout the year.
 For example, around Christmas time there is often a specialist food market in Covent garden.
 Prior to your visit, have a look at the website for any news of upcoming events.

 The market is not the only place where you can do a spot of shopping in Covent Garden.
 The whole area is jam packed with a variety of shops and boutiques - everything from make-up shops to cutting edge fashion boutiques to traditional travel book shops.
-For further details and listings of some of Covent Garden's most popular shops, see our Guide to Shops in Covent Garden.
+For further details and listings of some of Covent Garden's popular shops, see our Guide to Shops in Covent Garden.

 Covent Garden Market is one of the oldest markets in the whole of London - a city world-renowned for its characterful and exciting markets.
-It is a great place to head whilst you are in town to soak up the atmosphere in the beautiful setting of an old market building.
+It is an appealing place to head whilst you are in town to soak up the atmosphere in the beautiful setting of an old market building.
 If you would like to pick up some antiques, both the Apple Market and the Jubilee Market have their specialist antiques fairs on a Monday.
 For the rest of the week you will find more variety at the markets, with everything from art and crafts to fashion and jewellery.